 Doing anything for the first time can be daunting, especially if you’re unsure about what exactly you should be doing.
 If you’re one of the millions of Americans enrolling in Medicare each year, you may be bombarded by information about what you could or should be doing, and it can all get a little crazy.

 Whether you’re enrolling in Medicare for the first or tenth time, our Medicare section is a great place to check out, but to simplify the information, we’ll try to concisely lay out what you need to know in this article.
 After reading this, if you’re ready for more, we highly suggest checking out our Medicare section, which covers everything from the basics to more advanced topics.
 But for now, let’s focus on what you need to know when enrolling in Medicare for the first time.

 When Can I Enroll in Medicare?

 When it comes to your first enrollment in Medicare, there’s no set timeframe like there is for Medicare beneficiaries already enrolled, who can change or enroll in a plan during the Annual Enrollment Period (AEP).
 While you’ll eventually be able to use the AEP as a beneficiary, you can’t use it to enroll for the first time.
 Instead, you’ll get your own timeframe based on when you become eligible called the Initial Enrollment Period (IEP).
 For most people, the IEP begins three months before their 65th birthday, continues through their birthday month, and finally runs for three months after.
+(There is an exception if your birthday is on the first of a month.)
 So, it’s roughly a seven-month window.
-As an example, if your birthday is in September, your window for first-time enrollment would begin in June and run until the end of December of the next year.
+As an example, if your birthday is September 5, your window for first-time enrollment would begin in June and run until the end of December of the next year.

 For most people, the IEP begins three months before their 65th birthday, continues through their birthday month, and finally runs for three months after.